Smallest multiplicative magic squares, 6th and 7th-order

 All rows of this multiplicative magic square are additive-multiplicative magic:

 6x6 pandiagonal additive magic squares (using consecutive integers) are impossible.
 But 6x6 pandiagonal multiplicative magic square are possible!
-In 1913, Harry A. Sayles published this 6x6 pandiagonal multiplicative magic square, meaning that all the broken diagonals have the same product P.
+In 1913, Harry A. Sayles published this 6x6 pandiagonal multiplicative magic square, which means that all the broken diagonals have the same product P.

 It is also a most-perfect magic square: all its 2x2 subsquares (as for example the green one) have the same product P'.
 And another supplemental feature: all its 3x3 subsquares (as for example the blue one) have the same product P''.

 Is it possible to do better?
 Yes.
-Here is my best 6x6 pandiagonal multiplicative magic square with the smallest known product P, more than 30 times smaller than P of the Sayles's example.
+Here is my best 6x6 pandiagonal multiplicative magic square with my smallest product P, more than 30 times smaller than P of Sayles's example.
 And it has also the same 2x2 and 3x3 subsquares features.

-And here are my best 6x6 pandiagonal multiplicative magic square with the smallest known Max nb, more than 10 times smaller than the Max nb of the Sayles's example.
-And it has also again the same 2x2 and 3x3 subsquares features.
+And here are my best 6x6 pandiagonal multiplicative magic square with my smallest Max nb, more than 10 times smaller than the Max nb of Sayles's example.
+And it also has again the same 2x2 and 3x3 subsquares features.

 In December 2007, Lee Morgenstern proved that the magic product of any 6x6 pandiagonal multiplicative magic square is always a 6th power.
-Look at the 3 above squares, their products are:
+Look at the squares above, their products are:

 See here his proof of the 6th power.